seanox/aspect-js/manual/en/markup.md

 </p>
 ```

-The interval attribute can be used in combination with embedded JavaScript as
+It is also possible to use the interval attribute in combination with embedded
-composite JavaScript.
+JavaScript as a composite JavaScript.

 ```html
 <script type="composite/javascript" interval="1000">